 It’s not your grandma’s wallpaper anymore.
 I’m talking about the new designs in wallpaper, particularly peel-and-stick wallpaper.
 It comes in a plethora of patterns, textures, sizes, and subject matter to suit any taste and it’s so easy to install and even easier to take down when you need a change.

 I have posted about wallpaper before.
 I used it in my spare bedroom on an accent wall and I loved it so much I recommended it to my client for an application in his kitchen and in the boys’ room.

-Below you’ll see the two different installations that give 2 totally different looks.
-In the first picture I used peel and stick wallpaper in a watercolor design instead of a tile backsplash in between two pantries at the coffee nook.
+Below you’ll see the two different installations that give two totally different looks.
+In this picture I used peel-and-stick wallpaper in a watercolor design instead of a tile backsplash in between two pantries at the coffee nook.
 It is an unexpected touch of art in this small space.